the-standard/smart-vault/docs/TESTNET.md

 There are two mock tokens that you can use as vault collateral: [6 decimal sUSD](https://sepolia.etherscan.io/address/0x78D4BDd6771C87B66d66a5A89FE52d5F19D778c5#writeContract) and [18 decimal sUSD](https://sepolia.etherscan.io/address/0x4904AFBf65480Ca77Eb2DdfF39EdcEABE53D4373#writeContract)

-Use the `mint` interface to mint yourself 1000 of each token (limited to one transaction per 24 hours).
+Connect your wallet and use the `mint` interface to mint yourself 1000 of each token (limited to one transaction per 24 hours).

 Send these tokens to your vault to use them as collateral.
 Both tokens are worth roughly 0.95 sEURO.

 ## Addresses

 ```
 {
     sepolia: {